 1. Helps Keep You Focused and Your Design Organised

-When designing logos a designer wants to be organised, and in a focused mindset.
+When designing logos, a designer wants to be organised, and in a focused mindset.
 Using a logo grid system is a critical benefit to help with this.
-While a designer is designing a single element at a time, they can then evaluate the designs process as it gradually evolves.
+While a designer is designing a single element at a time, they can then evaluate the design process as it gradually evolves.

 2. Balance & Visual Consistency is Maintained

-Logo Grid Systems adopt a mathematical approach, making a design a lot simpler to maintain its accuracy and overall consistency between the different design elements.
-Some grid systems can feel restrictive when using them but they can drastically help maintain visual consistency throughout the design process.
+Logo Grid Systems adopts a mathematical approach, making a design a lot simpler to maintain its accuracy and overall consistency between the different design elements.
+Some grid systems can feel restrictive when using them, but they can drastically help maintain visual consistency throughout the design process.

-Logo Grid Systems help designers to place design elements in the correct places helping to avoid cluttered looking designs.
-Using margins to help avoid cluttered layouts is a vital stage in a logo design especially if the design has more then a few elements.
+Logo Grid Systems help designers to place design elements in the correct places, helping to avoid cluttered looking designs.
+Using margins to help avoid cluttered layouts is a vital stage in a logo design, especially if the design has more than a few elements.
 By keeping margins open more the better the logo design is going to look.
 Think Clean!

 Using a logo grid system helps create and maintain a scalable design.
 This allows the logo to be used across a variety of mediums such as a printed design such as flyers and business cards, on the internet on a company website, or displayed on the side of a bus or on top of a building.

-A Logo Design needs to make sence visually regardless of the size its been displayed eg – scaled down and printed on a pen or scaled up and printed on a hot air balloon the rule of thirds ensures ensures the logo make sense.
+Logo Design needs to make sense visually regardless of the size its been displayed eg – scaled down and printed on a pen or scaled up and printed on a hot air balloon, the rule of thirds ensures the logo makes sense.

 20 Famous Brand Logos Constructed in Grid Systems

-Lets now take a look at 20 Famous Brand Logos Constructed in Grid Systems.
+Let’s now take a look at 20 Famous Brand Logos Constructed by Grid Systems.
 While browsing i stumbled on some great famous logos constructed in grid systems.
 They were designed by Florian Popescu who took on the challenge to study some famous brand logos and construct them in a grid system showing the underlying mathematics behind them.

 He explained that some were very easy to construct while others were difficult, but the most important thing that was learnt is that in design, beauty is often co-ordinated by carefully planned-out adjustments and timeless principles.
 The more important and beautiful the logo, the less random every pixel is being pushed.